×

 When we asked people living in Taiwan about recreational activities, they mentioned:

 "In Taiwan, residents enjoy a variety of recreational facilities, such as parks, beaches, and sports centers.
 Parks are a popular destination for locals and tourists alike, offering a variety of activities such as walking, jogging, and picnicking.
 Beaches are also a popular destination, with many offering swimming, snorkeling, and other water sports.
 Sports centers are also popular, offering a variety of activities such as basketball, badminton, and tennis.
-Additionally, Taiwan is home to a number of amusement parks, offering roller coasters, water slides, and other attractions," commented one expat who moved to Taiwan.
+Additionally, Taiwan is home to a number of amusement parks, offering roller coasters, water slides, and other attractions," wrote one expat living in Taiwan.

 What is the weather like in Taiwan?

 "Taiwan has a subtropical climate with hot and humid summers and mild winters.
 The average temperature in the summer is around 28°C (82°F) and in the winter it is around 16°C (61°F).
 Rainfall is common throughout the year, with the heaviest rainfall occurring in the summer months.
-The east coast of Taiwan is usually much wetter than the west coast," said one expat.
+The east coast of Taiwan is usually much wetter than the west coast," said one expat living in Taiwan.

 Are there good restaurants in Taiwan?